Physics-Informed Neural Networks for Nonlocal Beam Eigenvalue Problems: Case Study 1: PINN for Local Cantilever Eigenvalue Problem

 \subsection{Results and Discussion}

+All calculations in this research were performed on a DELL XPS 17-9000 PC equipped with 64 GB of RAM and an Intel(R) Core(TM) i7-10750H CPU (2.60 GHz, 6 cores).
+The computations were carried out using the TensorFlow 2.10.0 library.
 The main results are presented in Tab.~\ref{tab_local_CF} and Fig.~\ref{fig_local_high_LR}.
 It is noteworthy that, although the initial value of $\lambda$ differs considerably from the analytically obtained eigenvalue, the PINN is still able to converge to the correct solution.
 Compared to other authors \cite{Yoo2025, Jin2022, HARCOMBE2023102136}, who used learning rates of $1\times 10^{-3}$, $8 \times 10^{-3}$, and $5 \times 10^{-4}$ for less demanding problems than the current one, the constant high learning rate of $10^{-2}$ employed here - for both $\lambda$ and the network weights - demonstrated robust training performance.
-It successfully captured the correct first eigenvalue and eigenfunction, albeit at the cost of slightly reduced accuracy.
+It successfully captured the correct first eigenvalue and eigenfunction, albeit at the expense of slightly reduced accuracy.
+The computational cost for the present local cantilever is about 325 epochs per minute.
 To further investigate the training behavior under lower and adaptive learning rate, an additional analysis is conducted and documented in \ref{sec:app1}.